Xarlie-Xarlie/Xarlie-Xarlie/README.md

 - 🤔 I’m looking for help with Software Engineering
 - 🎮 My nickname on games: CharlieCharlie
 - 🧠 I still want to learn a lot of things
-- 🎼 I love listening to music, especially Metal
+- 🎼 I love listening to music

 ---